wolfrev0/ps.cpp/README.md

 # Algorithm Library for PS
-Making a flexible algorithms and data structures library.
+Making a flexible algorithms and data structures library in order to solve algorithm problems.

 # Algorithms & DataStructures Index
 <h3>Graph</h3>